anojht/mediawiki/README.md

 https://wikipedia.org/wiki/MediaWiki

+# This container is ready for HTTPS configuration and use of Visual Editor extension since the necessary dependencies are installed.

 # How to use this image
 `docker run --name some-mediawiki --link some-mysql:mysql -d anojht/mediawiki` The following environment variables are also honored for configuring your